RetroPie/RetroPie-Docs/docs/Speed-Issues.md

 Certain models of older Vizio TVs (and possibly others) may exhibit input lag if switching over to the Raspberry Pi from a different HDMI source.
 Users have discovered that if the TV's HDMI input for the Pi is already selected/activated when the TV is powered on (as opposed to a Blu-ray player, game console, etc.), this input lag can be avoided. [source](https://retropie.org.uk/forum/topic/8552/psa-possible-source-of-controller-input-lag)

+### Performance Governor

+Try to set the performance governor in the "Run Command Configuration" menu under "CPU configuration".
+This will enure that the Raspberry Pi is set to the highest possible clock speed.

 ## Overclocking

 ### With RetroPie Setup Script